fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/sidecar.md

    </TabItem>
    </Tabs>

-3. If you want to modify the default parameters or the Aperture Agent config, for example `log`, you can create or update the `values.yaml` file and pass it with `install` command:
+3. If you want to modify the default parameters or the Aperture Agent configuration, for example `log`, you can create or update the `values.yaml` file and pass it with `install` command:

    ```yaml
    agent: